smittytone/HT16K33-Python/docs/ht16k33segment14.md

 # HT16K33Segment14 3.2.0 #

-This is a hardware driver for the [SparkFun Qwiic Alphanumeric Display](https://www.sparkfun.com/products/16916)., which is based on the VT16K33, a clone of the Holtek HT16K33 controller.
+This is a hardware driver for the [SparkFun Qwiic Alphanumeric Display](https://www.sparkfun.com/products/16916)., which is based on the Freenove VK16K33, a clone of the Holtek HT16K33 controller.
 The driver communicates using I&sup2;C.

 It also supports the HT16K33-based [Adafruit 0.54in Alphanumeric Display](https://www.adafruit.com/product/1911) (version 3.2.0 and up).